iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

   # on 'irominfo' registry, in ACL, allow access from specified cluster
   az aks update -n ClusterName-aks -g GroupName-rg --attach-acr irominfo
   ```
-- It is primarily designed keeping Linux shell in mind (though you can use PowerShell or even CMD), so leveraging advanced text and array processing often means to use some Linux utilities like `grep`, `sed`, `awk`, and others.
+- It is primarily designed keeping Linux shell in mind (though you can use PowerShell or even CMD), so leveraging advanced text and array processing often means using some Linux utilities like `grep`, `sed`, `awk`, and others.
 These tools, while powerful, are quite nerdy and inconsistent in their syntax.
 For example, [courtesy of Cloudtrooper](https://blog.cloudtrooper.net/2023/05/02/you-want-to-use-as-path-as-your-virtual-hub-routing-preference/), the below codes is used:
    ```
    az network vhub get-effective-routes --resource-type RouteTable \
    --resource-id $rt_id -g $rg -n hub1 --query \
    'value[].{Prefix:addressPrefixes[0], ASPath:asPath, \
    NextHopType:nextHopType, NextHop:nextHops[0], \
    Origin:route.Origin} ' -o table | awk \
+   '{ gsub(/\/subscriptions\/'$subscription_id'\/resourceGroups\/'$rg'\
-   '{ gsub(/\/subscriptions\/'$subscription_id'\/resourceGroups\/'$rg'\/providers\/Microsoft.Network\//,""); \
+   /providers\/Microsoft.Network\//,""); \
    print }'

    # Just to display these columns: